 Both of these diseases are transmitted by mosquitoes and are most problematic in areas where there is stagnant water for mosquitoes to breed, particularly during and just after the monsoon season.
 They can produce some very nasty flu-like symptoms and fever.
 The mosquitoes that transmit the diseases are different types -- malaria carrying ones usually bite at night, while the dengue fever carrying "tiger striped" mosquitoes bite during the day (particularly during the very early morning).

-- Preventative measures: As malaria is a bacterial disease, it can be prevented by taking anti-malarial drugs.
-Dengue Fever, being a virus, is best avoided by taking precautions against mosquito bites, such as wearing a strong repellent containing DEET, as there is no vaccine currently available.
+- Preventative measures: As malaria is a protozoan infection, it can be prevented by taking anti-malarial drugs.
+Unfortunately, these powerful drugs can have some nasty side effects.
+Hence, it's really only necessary to take them if you'll be traveling to a malaria prone area.
+In most places in India, there's low risk of contracting the disease, unless there's a widespread outbreak during the monsoon season.
+It's better to protect yourself by using mosquito repellent.
+Dengue...
+Fever, being a virus, is best avoided by taking precautions against mosquito bites, such as wearing a strong repellent containing DEET, as there is no vaccine currently available.

 - Read More: How to Tell the Difference Between Malaria, Dengue, and Viral Fever